ZacharyPatten/SevenFramework/README.md

 ##### Summary

->The Seven code library is a general purpose C# & C++ framework library.
+>The Seven code library is a general purpose C# framework library.
 >Its goal is to provide fundamental concepts to aid in the development
 >of any kind of project.
 These concepts include data structures,
 >mathematics, multi-threading utilities, and more.
 Check out the source